-A quick stir to blend the flavors and your almost ready to start enjoying your cocktail.
+A quick stir to blend the flavors and you're almost ready to start enjoying your cocktail.

 The perfect garnish for this Apple Mule is a slice of green apple dusted with a little extra pie spice.

-The scent of the apple and spices will envelope you as you sip your delicious holiday drink.
+The scent of the apple and spices will envelop you as you sip your delicious holiday drink.